Urvi (film)

-Urvi (named after Urvi, the Goddess) is a 2017 Indian Kannada language crime drama film directed by B.S.Pradeep Varma and produced by Airier Drreams.
-The film has a mainly female lead cast, including Shruthi Hariharan, Shraddha Srinath, Shweta Pandit, Bhavani Prakash and Dr.Jhanvi.
+Urvi (named after Urvi, one of the principal goddesses in Hinduism) is a 2017 Indian Kannada language crime drama film written and directed by B.S.
+Pradeep Varma and produced by Airier Drreams.
+The film has a mainly female lead cast, including Shruthi Hariharan, Shraddha Srinath, Shweta Pandit, Bhavani Prakash and Dr. Jhanvi.
 Achyuth Kumar, Madhukar Niyogi and Prabhu Mundkur (making his debut) play key supporting roles.
 The soundtrack and score for the film is composed by the Grammy Award winning violinist Manoj George.
 The cinematography is by Anand Sundaresha.

 The principal photography of the film began on 4 February 2016 and released on 17 March 2017.

 Plot

 The story starts with Naani (Rajesh Brahmavara) and his two daughters playfully pulling a boat from the shore.
 Devaragunda (Achyuth Kumar) and his sidekick arrive at the shore, enjoying the view and is immediately attracted to Naani's older, teenage daughter.
 He inappropriately approaches her, causing Naani to send them inside while he confronts Devru.
 Devru makes a deal with Naani that all of his debts will be paid off and he will have a prestigious position if Naani gives his daughter to Devru.
 Naani angrily objects, to which he is kicked down once before being sent home.
 The next day, Naani goes to Devru's residence to pay off his loans.
 As he is exiting, Naani suffers an impact to the head from Devru swinging a rod at him.

 Suzie (Shraddha Srinath) wakes up suddenly, as what she had just felt was a recurring bad dream.
 Daisy (Shweta Pandit) comforts her and tells her to get ready, as they work in a brothel and have to satisfy the desires of men coming in.
 Daisy's younger sister Rashmi comes out to dance with them, where a womanizer wishes for her before the brothel's owner Bobby (Bhavani Prakash) angrily denies him.
 Afterwards, Daisy scolds Rashmi for coming out when she shouldn't have.
 Later that night, a graffiti artist by the name of Rooney (Madukar Niyogi) barely escapes from the police and sneaks into the brothel, where Suzie falls in love with him.